DHSTTOS/documents/implementation/deployment.md

 (the path '/adininspector/adinhubsoc2' should stay unchangd.)

-If you are using the http protocol (i.e. if you haven't set up a ssl certificate) you also have to replace the "wss:" with "ws:" in those two lines.
+If you are using the http protocol (i.e. if you haven't set up a ssl certificate) you also have to replace "wss:" with "ws:" in those two lines.

 4)